 Step 1: Select a Location

-To find the unsaved or lost data, you need to choose the location from where you lost your files under the 'Select Location' option.
+To find the unsaved or lost data, you need to choose the location from where you lost your files on the 'Hard drives and Locations' option interface.
 Now, click on the 'Start' tab to initiate the process.

-Also, if you know the exact location of the lost data, you can ‘Select Folder’ in the ‘Select Location’ tab.
+If you know the exact location of the lost data, you can 'Select Folder' in the 'Quick Access' tab.

 Step 2: Scan the location